eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 Approval voting has no such issues.
 Since there is no spoiler effect, and since the winner always has the highest total approvals, no other candidate can have a legitimate claim to victory.
 If Alice wins with 600 approvals, and Bob has 550 approvals, then Bob can't convincingly claim that he was somehow robbed of victory.

 There's no ranked data to pour through, to see if maybe those who approved both or neither actually preferred Bob to Alice.
-The 100 votes a third candidate Carl got weren't votes that "could have gone to Bob instead", as could be claimed under plurality.
+The 100 votes a third candidate Carl got weren't votes that "could have gone to Bob *instead*", as could be claimed under plurality.
 Exactly 50 more voters approved Alice-and-not-Bob than Bob-and-not-Alice.
 50 more voters had the choice to approve Bob alongside Alice.
 They had the pen in their hand, looked at the box, and they chose not to.
 Alice can rightly say, "Skill issue, Bob.
 Try being more acceptable next time."

 In an age where trust in our institutions and elections are at an all-time low, having a voting system that can provide such a guarantee is invaluable.
 Approval voting is not just [mathematically elegant](../approval/){:target="_blank"}, it's not just [the most practical and cost-effective solution for our electoral problems](../practicalapproval/){:target="_blank"}, it is the only voting system that can guarantee an unassailable claim to victory for its winners in ALL non-tied elections.